 The Barton DNA project is ongoing, with much more to learn.
 We started in the spring of 2001 and are still having fun.
 Join us in Phase 6, as we try to understand the heritage and genetic connections of every Barton family - no matter where they are from.

-We have found that our Barton men make up at least 18 separate Lineages (families with separate ancestors).
-Our Lineages are grouped by Genealogy at our Family History pages: Family History
+We have found that our Barton men make up at least 30 separate Lineages (families with separate ancestors).
+Our Lineages are listed and defined at the Barton Historical Society Lineages page: Lineages

 The other Barton Lineages aren't as large or complex, but each contains learning which reaches beyond what we knew from "traditional" genealogy.
 Along the way, we have proven numerous researcher’s family traditions and matched some families together.
 We have also proven that most of the Barton families of the colonial time match into separate Barton families as the written genealogies expected and that "Northern" and "Southern" Bartons aren't related (with some exceptions).